 4. Once we have received approval from a counselor, and you have turned in the form, we will contact you about how to pay and when you will need to come for orientation.

 How do I pay for my course?

 When we email you with final approval, we will send instructions about how to pay.
-Sorry, but we CAN NOT ACCEPT PERSONAL CHECKS!!
+Sorry, but we can not accept personal checks.
 We accept cash, cashier's checks or money orders made out to Rutherford County Schools.
 We also have an online pay system that takes credit/debit cards.
 We do not post that link on our website because we do not want payments until you have been approved by your school counselor.
 We will send that link in your approval email.
 Payment for Quarter Four is due by March 7.

 Online courses are NOT covered by fee waivers.
 There are NO REFUNDS for online courses.
 Be sure of your decision before you enroll.